VYusupova/PostgreSQL_core/beginner.Day00-1.md

 - Your reference manual: mates / Internet / Google.
 - Read the examples carefully.
 You may need things not specified in the topic.
 - And may the SQL-Force be with you!
-- Absolutely anything can be represented in SQL!
-Let's get started and have fun!
+- Absolutely anything can be represented in SQL!Давай начнем и повеселимся (Let's get started and have fun!)

 ## Chapter III
 ## Rules of the day

--  Please make sure you have your own database and access to it on your PostgreSQL cluster.
+ Please make sure you have your own database and access to it on your PostgreSQL cluster.
 - Please download a [script](materials/model.sql) with Database Model here and apply the script to your database (you can use command line with psql or just run it through any IDE, for example DataGrip from JetBrains or pgAdmin from PostgreSQL community).
 - All tasks contain a list of Allowed and Denied sections with listed database options, database types, SQL constructions etc. Please have a look at the section before you start.
 - Please have a look at the Logical View of our Database Model.